Zibbp/RPI_Project/README.md

 module.exports = grb;
 ```

-Then when using it in my code I import it and call the function like so
+Then when using it in my code I import it and call the function like so.

 ```js
 import grb = require('./utils/grb.js')